 However, a small website that’s creating useful content and just hasn’t gotten a big following yet is a different story.
 Feel free to link here and don’t feel pressured to only link to industry leaders just because they’re reputable.

-Internal Linking Overview
+Internal Linking Basics

 Internal linking refers to links you use within your site that link to other content on your site.
-If I linked in this sentence to another post I’d written a ways back that made sense contextually, that would be an internal link.
+If I linked this sentence to another post I’d written a ways back that made sense contextually, that would be an internal link.

 Other than the direct benefit of increasing readership within my site by giving readers more content to check out, internal linking is important for a few other reasons.